Coronavirus: Angela Merkel defends lockdown, warns of 'difficult winter' in Germany | DW | 29.10.2020

 Read more: German families should celebrate Christmas in 'shifts'

-"Lies, disinformation and conspiracy theories not only damage democratic debate, but also the fight against the virus," the chancellor said.
+"Lies, disinformation and conspiracy theories not only damage democratic debate, but also the fight against the virus," Merkel said.

 A belief in facts not only upholds society and democracy, "human lives depend on it.''

-German lawmakers on both the federal and state levels have growing increasingly frustrated in recent weeks over not being involved in the crisis talks.
+German lawmakers on both the federal and state levels have grown increasingly frustrated in recent weeks over not being involved in the crisis talks.

 Christian Lindner, the head of the business-friendly Free Democrats (FDP), said the current process threatens to "deform" Germany's parliamentary democracy.